Want to teach a course?

 EXPLORING MEDITATION II with Anna Blasucci

-During these classes you will master a deep-power meditation.
-You also will learn how to blend meditation easily and comfortably into your daily life and you will come to appreciate how simple meditations can produce such profound and lasting results.
+In these sessions, you will master a deep-power daily meditation practice.
+You will learn the full set of meditations practices, which will provide you with tools to discover your true, fully alive self.
+Learn how to blend meditation easily and comfortably into your daily life.
+In addition, you will come to appreciate how simple meditations can produce such profound and lasting results.
 If you are new to meditation, this is an easy, sound way to get started.
 If you’re experienced, it’s an opportunity to refresh your practices and expand perspectives.